• Homepages

 Sabre Wulf might have been the greatest game on the PlayStation, with cutting-edge visuals, precise controls, and an offbeat sense of humor… It wasn’t, however.

-Unfortunately, positive reviews do not sell a game.
+Unfortunately, positive analysis do not sell a game.
 The game soared over everyone’s head due to its late release during the GBA’s lifespan, a drab cover, and the fact that no one remembered the 1984 original.

 2. Sia, Lady (2001)